Anthony J. Pennings, PhD

 The Japanese AI Threat

-Along with the threat of nuclear war with the USSR, the other paranoia that spurred US government involvement in new data communications technology was the Congressional Japan's AI projectreaction to Japanese plans to develop artificial intelligence (AI) or as it was termed by Edward Feigenbaum and Pamela McCorduck, the “Fifth Generation.”
-In their book of the same name (1983) but with the subtitle: Artificial Intelligence and Japan’s Computer Challenge to the World,” they weaved a story about advancements in Japan’s computing and information industry policy.
-They argued knowledge industries were becoming “The New Wealth of Nations”, a term that originated from Adam Smith’s classic book (1776) An Inquiry into the Nature and Causes of the Wealth of Nations.
-Japan had already been conceived of as a major trade threat with its automobile industries and electronics such as its Betamax video cassette recorder (VCR) which dominated the market since it was first marketed in 1975.
-The book caught the attention of concerned Washington policy-makers who set out to work on a legislative response.
+Along with the threat of nuclear war with the USSR, the other major paranoia that spurred US government involvement in new data communications technology was the Japanese plans to develop artificial intelligence (AI) outlined in an Addison-Wesley publication.
+Named the Fifth Generation by Edward Feigenbaum and Pamela McCorduck in their book with the same name (1983), they weaved a story about advancements in Japan’s computing and information industry policy.
+Japan's AI projectSubtitled “Artificial Intelligence and Japan’s Computer Challenge to the World,” they argued that knowledge industries were becoming “The New Wealth of Nations,” a term with origins in Adam Smith’s classic book (1776), An Inquiry into the Nature and Causes of the Wealth of Nations.
+Japan was seen as a significant trade threat with its automobile industries and electronics, such as its Betamax video cassette recorder (VCR), which dominated the market since it was first marketed in 1975.
+The book caught the attention of concerned Washington policymakers, who set out to work on a legislative response.

-The US government and interested domestic sectors were concerned that Japan was making its way into “value-added” industries including chip-making, computer design, upscale automobiles and financial industries by exploiting certain advantages.
-It appeared that Japan was aggressively moving towards the more promising high technology areas and pulling out of areas such as basic steel, shipbuilding, and textiles.
-With a rapidly growing salary base and a heavy reliance on imported oil and other materials, Japan allowed other countries with lower labor and other resource costs to pick up these industries, often with their investment monies.
-Japanese companies were also seen to have benefited from protected home markets, considerable support by government, superior quality control and a social structure that allowed them to work together more efficiently.
+Japanese companies were also seen to have benefited from protected home markets, considerable support from the government, superior quality control, and a social structure that allowed them to work together more efficiently.
 Although dismantled after World War II, their corporate structure still retained the legacy of the zaibatsus, “families” of companies organized around a bank that worked together to break into foreign markets and gain market share.
-They were helped considerably by their banks’ rapid ascendance into the top 20 largest banks in the world.
+They were helped considerably by many of their banks’ rapid ascendance into the top 20 largest banks in the world.

-The fear of the Japan’s entry into the computer and network technologies mobilized the U.S. government to take action during the 1980s to ensure that the technological edge in computerization and data communications stayed with American interests.
+The fear of Japan’s entry into the computer and network technologies mobilized the US government to take action during the 1980s to ensure that the technological edge in computerization and data communications stayed with American interests.
 In the next section, I will examine how Al Gore and the other Atari Democrats “took the initiative to create the Internet.”

 Notes